 Flow – project and team manager

-Flow is a straightforward management app meant to help you manage projects and teams, as well as track the tasks you’re currently working on.
+Flow is a straightforward management software meant to help you manage projects and teams, as well as track the tasks you’re working on with your team.

 You’ll be able to plan and manage projects, keep track of everything through progress timelines, and visually organize your workflow through a drag & drop system.

-The app also provides you with an effective integration with Slack, so you can share project updates with your team, and even create tasks, through the /flow command in slackbot.
+The tool also provides you with effective integration with Slack, so you can share project updates with your team, and even create tasks, through the /flow command in slackbot.

 When it comes to team management, you’ll be able to manage multiple teams separately, as well as define user permissions, by distinguishing between private and public projects.